sympy/sympy/doc/src/guides/contributing/deprecations.md

     <deprecated behavior2>
 ```

-This should be the only part of the test suite that uses the deprecated behavior.
-Everything else should be changed to use the new, undeprecated behavior.
+This should be the only part of the codebase and test suite that uses the
+deprecated behavior.
+Everything else should be changed to use the new,
+undeprecated behavior.
+The SymPy test suite is configured to fail if a
+`SymPyDeprecationWarning` is issued anywhere except in a
+`warns_deprecated_sympy()` block (see below).

+If it is not possible to remove the deprecated behavior somewhere, that is a
+sign that it is not ready to be deprecated yet.
+Consider that users may not be
+able to replace the deprecated behavior for exact same reason.

 ## Deprecation removal issues